OpenMDAO/POEMs/POEM_068.md

 ### Reference Implementation

 The system output cache only requires changes to the `NonlinearSolver` base class.
-The first change is adding a `_prev_fail` attribute to record when the solver will require a restart on the next optimization iteration.
+The first changes are adding `_prev_fail` and `_output_cache` attributes to record when the solver will require a restart on the next optimization iteration and a data structure for saving the outputs.

 ```python
 def __init__(self, **kwargs):